nardeen123/Smart-Accident-and-Emergency-Response-System-with-post-accident-analysis/README.md

 | Blood Detection          | Mask R-CNN                              | 65%              |
 | Age & Gender Classification | MobileNet, ResNet, EfficientNet      | 82%              |

-## 📄 License
-This project is for academic purposes.
-Contact the authors for usage and extension requests.